matt-gardner/pra/README.md

 - Migrated the graph creation code to using the pipeline architecture from my util library.

+- Added a node pair feature extractor inspired by one of the node feature extractors.

 Version 3.3 (released on 3/22/2016):

 - Integrated this github repo with Travis CI and coveralls (as seen in the badges at the top of